Lester1989/giftmanager/readme.md

 - [ ] add settings for time thresolds
 - [ ] WIP add registration and add registration emails
 - [ ] add DEMO mode

+# Pending Refactorings and Maintenance

+- [ ] apply SRP and create routers for each view
+- [ ] create a service layer for the database
+- [ ] create more tests
+- [ ] add logging
+- [ ] add error handling